abari212/covid-19/README.md

 Tracing based on privacy-preserving approach and modeling are being explored to help curb the covid-19 virus spread.
 Modeling can help to avoid outbreacks/surges, ahead of time.

 -------------------
-The codes are at https://github.com/abari212/covid-19/blob/master/tracing_modeling_covid_19_spread.R and will be updated along with data.
+The codes are also available at https://github.com/abari212/covid-19/blob/master/tracing_modeling_covid_19_spread.R and will be updated along with data.
 -------------------

 This repository contains both codes and data (UN World Health Organisation data) to help to trace and model the spread of covid-19.
 Tracing has been found to be an effective measure to curb the spread of covid-19, in addition to physical distancing.
 “Slowing the spread of the infection is nearly as important as stopping it”, NY Times (27 March 2020). https://www.nytimes.com/article/flatten-curve-coronavirus.html